MSc in Statistics

 Course director: Dr Ed Cohen

-Applications for academic year 2017/18 are now open
+Applications for academic year 2017/18 are now closed.
+Entry for 2018 will open in October/November, please keep checking the website for updates.

 Applications for the MSc in Statistics are considered in three rounds; for more information about the rounds and details on how to apply please see the main College Online Postgraduate Prospectus.